Finding a Top Financial Advisor Firm in Maine

 Cribstone Capital Management, LLC

-Cribstone Capital Management, LLC is the only firm on this list that’s not located in either Portland or Bangor.
-Instead, its main office is in Augusta.
-The firm’s team includes two accredited investment fiduciaries (AIFs), one chartered financial analyst (CFA) and one certified private wealth advisor (CPWA).
+Cribstone Capital Management runs its main office out of Augusta.
+The firm’s team includes one chartered financial analyst (CFA) and one certified private wealth advisor (CPWA).

 As a fee-based firm, Cribstone Capital’s advisors may earn commissions from selling insurance policies and/or trading securities in client portfolios.
 The firm does abide by fiduciary duty though, binding it to act in a client’s best financial interest.